BID Programs & Publications

 The BID is in continuous communication and partnership with the DC Metropolitan Police Department and advocates for appropriate police coverage.
 The BID also provides its members with useful and relevant information on a wide range of public safety-related topics, and periodically hosts public safety meetings at the BID offices.

-BID Initiatives
+BID Projects & Initiatives

 C&O Canal Revitalization

 The Georgetown Canal Plan is reimagining the one-mile section of the Chesapeake & Ohio (C&O) Canal National Historical Park that runs through Georgetown—highlighting its national significance by reshaping this section into a must-see destination.
-The project, spearheaded by Georgetown Heritage and the National Park Service, with support from the DC Government and Georgetown BID, will preserve the Canal’s history and enliven the area with appealing new features and educational programs.
+The project, spearheaded by Georgetown Heritage and the National Park Service, with support from the District of Columbia Government and Georgetown BID, will preserve the Canal’s history and enliven the area with appealing new features and educational programs.

 Georgetown-Rosslyn Gondola